 Simply put, climbing onsight means climbing a route “clean” in one go without getting beta or taking a good look at it before trying it.
 It’s the ultimate test of your mental and physical climbing abilities

 The general consensus is that it’s fine to spy out and plot a route from what you can see off the floor.
-However, you can’t rappel in and take a look, use binoculars, get beta before your try or while you’re on the route, or seen videos or read detailed guidebook descriptions.
+However, you can’t rappel in and take a look, use binoculars, get beta before your try or while you’re on the route, watch videos of others climbing it, or read detailed guidebook descriptions.

 Onsight Climbing “Rules”

 You must climb the route from the ground up, without falling or resting on your rope (i.e the rope is tight and takes some or all of your weight).
 If you fall or rest on the rope, you can no longer call it an onsight or a flash.
 Having someone pre-placed the quickdraws for you and maybe clean the holds (but not tick or chalk them) is OK too.

 If a guidebook says anything more than “the route on the left of the flake, spicy” then you might be getting beta.
 Knowing about the types of holds is probably not OK as you know what to look for and what to prepare for.
-Knowing not to use certain holds that aren’t in, or to avoid going onto another route are basically fine.
+Knowing not to use certain holds that aren’t in, or to avoid going onto another route is basically fine.

 Essentially if you know anything that gives you an unfair advantage it’s not an onsight and would then be a flash.
 Tick marks from a friend are a definite no but there might be chalk from other climbers’ attempts that are just on the line.
 Knowing the type of rock from your warm-up or taking a good look from the ground are OK and can give you valuable information.